Korea, Republic of

 Additional tax on corporate income

-To facilitate the use of corporate retained earnings to fund facility investment and payroll increases, 20% additional tax shall be applied for excess corporate earnings reserve of a company (excluding SMEs, etc.) by 31 December 2025.
-Companies should elect one of the following methods in computing excess corporate earnings reserve subject to the additional tax:
+To encourage corporations to use their corporate retained earnings for facility investment and payroll increases, a 20% additional tax shall be imposed on the excess corporate earnings reserve of eligible companies (excluding SMEs and others) until 31 December 2025.
+Eligible companies should elect one of the following methods in computing the excess corporate earnings reserve subject to the additional tax.
+The excess corporate earnings reserve may be carried forward for up to two years.

-The rule for 20% additional tax was scheduled to sunset at the end of December 2022, although a company having untaxed excess corporate earnings reserve carried over from prior years from 2021 and 2022 shall be subject to additional tax in a current year according to the former rule if qualifying expenditures, such as facility investment, salary increase, etc., in a current year is less than the prior year’s excess corporate earnings reserve.
-The sunset date has been extended by an additional three years until 31 December 2025.
-In extending the sunset, the application of the additional tax has been refined to only include those within a conglomerate group that are subject to restrictions on cross-shareholdings as specified in the Anti-Monopoly and Fair Trade Act.
+The rule imposing a 20% additional tax was originally set to expire at the end of December 2022.
+However, companies with untaxed excess corporate earnings reserves carried over from the prior years of 2021 and 2022 remained subject to the additional tax in the current year of 2023 or 2024 according to the rule, if qualifying expenditures, such as facility investment and wage increases, in the current year were less than the prior year’s excess corporate earnings reserve.
+In December 2022, the sunset date was extended by an additional three years, until 31 December 2025 (and until 31 December 2027 for untaxed excess earnings reserve carried over from 2025).
+With this extension, the scope of eligible companies subject to the 20% additional tax has been refined to apply only to domestic companies within a conglomerate group that are subject to restrictions on cross-shareholdings as specified in the Anti-Monopoly and Fair Trade Act.
+Prior to 1 January 2023, domestic companies with net assets exceeding KRW 50 billion at the end of a fiscal year were subject to the 20% additional tax.

 Special Tax for Rural Development